-Father Hanly’s homily for 19th Sunday in Ordinary Time, Year C, is on Saint John Vianney, the patron saint of parish priests, whose feast day falls in this week.
+Father Hanly’s homily for 19th Sunday in Ordinary Time, Year C, is on Saint John Vianney, the patron saint of parish priests, whose feast day, 4th August, fell in this week.

 I’ve always liked this saint, St John Vianney, even though I mispronounced his name for about fifty-some years until I lived with Father Rabillet at St Joseph’s and he kept correcting me, “It is not Vi-anney, it’s Vianney,” so here’s a time to put it into order.